 The connection between travel and tourism and the sexual exploitation of children might not be obvious.
 But as the travel and tourism industry expands with cheaper tickets and better connections, the opportunities for child sex offenders to exploit children also increases.
 No country or child is immune.

-The travel and tourism industry can help protect children from this crime by making sure their services and venues are not misused by child sex offenders.
+The travel and tourism industry is in a key position to protect children from this crime by making sure their services and venues are not misused by child sex offenders.
 Voluntourism, orphanage tourism and mega-events are examples where offenders easily can access and exploit children.